 4. Choose Functional & Stylish Lighting for Your Small Kitchen

-While natural light is wonderful, you’ll need to add in some artificial light too.
+While natural light is wonderful, you’ll need to add some artificial light.
 Especially for those short winter days or for cooking your evening meal.

 Lights can be practical and functional but also stylish.

 Some good options for a small kitchen are spotlights in the ceiling, as they are bright but take up less space.
 You can angle them into any dark corners or areas that need the most light.